How to transfer money securely to, from, and within Canada

 If you’re owed money, you can easily request it from the recipient through an Interac e-Transfer.
 Through this process, the recipient is instantly notified (via email and/or text message) and provided with a link to accept the request.
 Once the recipient clicks on the link and accepts the request, the money is automatically deposited into your bank account and you will be notified of the available funds.

-|According to the steps outlined on Interac’s website, here’s how you can easily request money:
+According to the steps outlined on Interac’s website, here’s how you can easily request money:

-How to send money back home from Canada
+How to send money abroad from Canada

 Moving to and settling in a new country miles away from friends, family, and relatives is tough.
 From time to time, newcomers in Canada may need to send money back home.
 There are quite a few ways to transfer money internationally — some work best for smaller amounts while others are recommended for larger sums.